Betta fish thrive in environments with plants. It refreshes the look of the tank and gives the fish somewhere to hide, play, and relax.

 |CNZ Aquarium Fish Tank Green Lifelike Underwater Plastic Plant||Green plastic leaves, easy to clean|

 |Betta Plant Amazon Sword||Great hiding plant for Betta’s|

 |Marina Ecoscaper Hydrocotyle Silk Plant Plant||Easy and secure placement|

-Best Live Plants for Betta Fish
+The 5 Best Live Plants For Your Betta Fish Tanks

 1. Betta Fish Balls – Live Marimo Aquarium Plants